Exmouth groundwater allocation planning

 The Exmouth groundwater subarea allocation plan was released in 1999 by the former Water and Rivers Commission.
 The plan outlines water allocation limits (how much water can be taken out of a resource for use), local water licensing policies, and monitoring programs that will apply in the plan area.

-The plan sets water allocation limits for five groundwater subareas.
+The plan area and groundwater resources in the Exmouth subareas are detailed below.
 Allocation limits manage water abstraction at a subarea or resource scale, while water licensing and monitoring requirements manage abstraction at a local scale.

-We set the allocation limits to manage how much water can be sustainably taken.
+We set allocation limits to manage how much water can be sustainably taken.
 This is influenced by the amount of groundwater needed to support water-dependent values.
-In Exmouth, terrestrial values include the cave systems and unique stygofauna of the Cape Range subterranean waterways, and places like Camerons Cave and Qualing Pool.
-There are near-shore marine ecosystem values including areas of mangrove and seagrass in shallow coastal waters.

 Plan area